 Current quantum computers face many problems, such as the lack of error correction, their applicability to only to specific problems, and the fact that superconducting qubits can only operate in cryogenic environments, so breakthroughs are needed to increase the number of qubits and to achieve high-density wiring.
-There are several types of practical quantum bits, including superconducting, ionic and optical, etc., but it is not clear which will be the most promising yet.
-There are many challenges to the practical application of quantum error correction, which is still in the theoretical stage, such as the lack of direction for a good combination with noise mitigation techniques, which are already in use.
+There are several types of practical quantum bits, including superconducting, ionic, optical, atomic and semiconducting, etc., but it is not clear which will be the most promising yet.
+There are many challenges to the practical application of quantum error correction, which is still in the theoretical stage, such as the lack of direction for a good combination with noise mitigation techniques, early FTQC (Fault-Tolerant Quantum Computation), which are already in use, and future full FTQC.
 Utilization research is progressing and there are applications in various fields, from logistics to finance, but we believe that further development of as yet undiscovered applications is still to come.
-AI, for example, is now being studied not only for quantum-assisted AI but also quantum empowerment by AI.
 AI, for example, is now being studied not only for quantum-assisted AI but also quantum empowerment by AI.
 Recently, the search for new possibilities is also progressing, such as the momentum of cooperation between elementary particle/cosmology and condensed matter physics.

 Quantum communication is also not just a matter of quantum cryptography, and in conjunction with the above-mentioned issue of high-density wiring, large-scale quantum computers via quantum communication is being considered as an urgent matter today.
 Further ahead will come the era of "quantum computing via the quantum internet" rather than "quantum computing via the current classical cloud."
-It will be the era of QTTH (quantum to the home) instead of the current FTTH (fiber to the home).
+It will be the era of QTTH (Quantum To The Home) instead of the current FTTH (Fiber To The Home).